drush-ops/drush/README.txt

 The drush cli command provide a customized bash shell with support for handy new functions like cdd which whisks you to any directory in your drupal site.

+Many commands support a --pipe option which returns machine readable output.
+See `drush pm-list --status=enabled --pipe` as an example

 EXAMPLES
 --------
 Inside the "examples" folder you will find some example files to help you